boukendesho/caddy-snap/README.md

   caddy adapt Caddyfile | jq
 ```

-This will produce a JSON output which can be used to configure caddy-dilyn.
+This will produce a JSON output which can be used to configure caddy.